 Step 4 of how to build an eCommerce website with WordPress

 Customize Your Ecommerce Website Shop

 Another step is to customize your online store, osCommerce and other shopping systems are nice-looking feature-rich.
-OSCommerce has over 7,000 add-ons directory to help you customize your eCommerce web store.
+OSCommerce has over 7,000 add-ons directories to help you customize your eCommerce web store.
 The add-on can help You to keep track of your products in stock, add different tax classes and rates, check advanced reports, and more.